lwmqn/lwmqn.github.io/app/docs/node.md

     /********************************************/
     /*** Client Device Initialzation          ***/
     /********************************************/
+    var MqttNode = require('mqtt-node'),
+        SmartObject = require('smartobject');

-    var qnode = new MqttNode('my_foo_client_id');
+    var so = new SmartObject();

-    // Initialize Resources that follow IPSO definition

-    // We have two humidity sensors here
-    // oid = 'humidity', iid = 0
+    // Humidity sensor - the first instance so.init('humidity', 0, {    // oid = 'humidity', iid = 0
-    qnode.initResrc('humidity', 0, {
-        sensorValue: 20,    // your sensor value may be read from somewhere,
+        sensorValue: 20,
-        units: 'percent'    // the document Resources Planning Tutorial will show you how to do it.
+        units: 'percent'
     });

-    // oid = 'humidity', iid = 1
+    // Humidity sensor - the second instance so.init('humidity', 1, {    // oid = 'humidity', iid = 1
-    qnode.initResrc('humidity', 1, {
         sensorValue: 16,
         units: 'percent'
     });

-    // Initialize a custom Resource
-    qnode.initResrc('myObject', 0, {
+    // A custom Object with two Resources: myResrc1 and myResrc2 so.init('myObject', 0, {    // oid = 'myObject', iid = 0
         myResrc1: 20,
         myResrc2: 'hello world!'
     });

     qnode.on('ready', function () {
-        // If the registration procedure completes successfully, 'ready' will be fired

-        // start to run your application after registration });
+        // You can start to run your local app, such as showing the sensed value on an OLED monitor.

-    // Connect and register to a Server with an account of mqtt-shepherd qnode.connect('mqtt://192.168.0.2', {
-        username: 'freebird',
-        password: 'skynyrd'
+        // To interact with your Resources, simply use the handy APIs provided by SmartObject class.
     });

+    qnode.on('registered', function () {
+        // Your qnode is now in the netwrok.
+This event only fires at the first time of qnode registered to the Server.
+    });

+    qnode.on('login', function () {
+        // Your qnode is now ready to accept remote requests from the Server.
+Don't worry about the
+        // REQ/RSP things, qnode itself will handle them for you.
+    });

+    // Connect and register to a Sever, that's it! qnode.connect('mqtt://192.168.0.2');
     ```

 * Here is a quick example to show a resource value reading from a gpio.
-Please see [Resources Planning Tutorial](https://github.com/lwmqn/mqtt-node/blob/master/docs/rsc_plan.md) for more details.
+Please see [Smart Object Resources Planning Tutorial](https://github.com/PeterEB/smartobject/blob/master/docs/resource_plan.md) for more details.

     ```js
-    qnode.initResrc('temperature', 0, {
+    so.init('temperature', 0, {
         sensorValue: {
             read: function (cb) {
                 var analogVal = analogPin0.read();